1. Home

 The Nissan Qashqai has always been an immensely popular car, but the latest model has a wider range of talents than ever before.

-It's the little things that make the new Nissan Qashqai an excellent family SUV.
+It's the little things that make the Nissan Qashqai an excellent family SUV.
 The rear doors open much wider than usual, making fitting child seats a piece of cake.
-When you're not carrying the children, the rear seats drop entirely flat leaving you a massive boot for taking garden waste to the tip or collecting flat-pack furniture.
+When you're not carrying the children, the rear seats drop entirely flat to leave a massive boot for taking garden waste to the tip or collecting flat-pack furniture.

 There's a clever hybrid model, which uses a petrol engine as a generator for the electric motor, rather than driving the wheels directly.
 This means it feels a lot like an electric car, but you don't have to faff around charging it.
 Importantly for the school run, it's also able to run under electric power for very short distances.
 Otherwise, the mild-hybrid 1.3-litre turbo petrol engines are both smooth and reasonably economical.
 They need some revs to get the best out of them, however.